Elon Musk, the world's richest man, is about to get a whole lot richer | NewsChannel 3-12

 For a CEO who receives no salary, Elon Musk’s 2020 payday reached sky-high levels.

-He received four grants of 8.4 million Tesla stock options Wednesday.
-After paying the exercise price, those options were each worth nearly $6.2 billion.
+He received four grants to buy 8.4 million Tesla shares in 2020.
+After paying the exercise price, those blocks of stock options were each worth $6.2 billion at Wednesday’s closing price.
 The combined $24.8 billion value of those options alone is more than Musk was worth a year ago when Forbes calculated its billionaire’s list, when he was ranked as the world’s 31st richest person.

 2021 and 2022 could be nearly as lucrative for him.